eriktoger/Nand2Tetris/README.md

 # Nand2Tetris
-A fun course about buildning a computer from a nandgate to a program.
-I didnt make a Tetris but a snake game.
+A fun course about buildning a program from a nand gate I didnt make Tetris but a snake game.

 https://www.nand2tetris.org/